BASIC-BIT/vrc-shaders/memory-bank/progress.md

     *   Decision to use AudioLink for audio reactivity with fallbacks.
     *   Decision to create a custom `ShaderGUI` for usability.
     *   Specific implementation choices detailed in `eye-shader-architecture.md` (e.g., SDF for heart concept, though texture sampling seems to be the final implementation in `.shader`).
+    *   Decision to use procedural gradient for Top Shading feature (vs. texture mask).

 *(This file tracks the project's journey, what's done, what's next, and any hurdles.
 Update alongside activeContext.md.)*